johnko/delugefs/README.md

 - track chunks we NEW -ly added using a metadata folder/file (so other nodes can find us if MetaSyncLayer and SyncLayer are different)
 - track chunks others HAVE using a metadata folder/file (so we can determine if we need to make another copy in some sort of reed-solomon algorithm)
 - track chunks we WANT using a metadata folder/file (because all nodes can't seed forever, we use this to dynamically add/remove seeding requests for chunks)
+- on read: verify the SHA256 before returning to FS

 - split up the mount logic and the sync logic so that root can mount and talk to a an unprivileged MetaSyncLayer and SyncLayer
 - MetaSyncLayer could use [syncthing](https://syncthing.net/) (with recursive folder scan disabled) for metadata and chunks in separate repos,